aimms/language-reference/optimization-modeling-components/implementing-advanced-algorithms-for-mathematical-programs/managing-generated-mathematical-program-instances.rst

 	+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 	| :any:`FindApproximatelyFeasibleSolution <GMP::Instance::FindApproximatelyFeasibleSolution>`\ (*GMP*, *sol1*, *sol2*, *nrIter*\ [, *maxIter*][, *feasTol*]\ [, *moveTol*][, *imprTol*][, *maxTime*][, *useSum*][, *augIter*][, *useBest*])                                                        |
 	+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

+.. rubric:: Creation of mathematical program instances

+New mathematical program instances can be created by calling

+-  the ``SOLVE`` statement,

+-  the :any:`GMP::Instance::Generate` function,

+-  the :any:`GMP::Instance::GenerateRobustCounterpart` function,

+-  the :any:`GMP::Instance::GenerateStochasticProgram` function,

+-  the :any:`GMP::Instance::Copy` function,

+-  the :any:`GMP::Instance::CreateBlockMatrices` function,

+-  the :any:`GMP::Instance::CreateDual` function,

+-  the :any:`GMP::Instance::CreateFeasibility` function,

+-  the :any:`GMP::Instance::CreatePresolved` function,

+-  the :any:`GMP::Instance::CreateMasterMIP` function,

+-  the :any:`GMP::Stochastic::CreateBendersRootproblem` function,

+-  the :any:`GMP::Stochastic::BendersFindFeasibilityReference` function, or

+-  the :any:`GMP::Stochastic::BendersFindReference` function.

 All mathematical program instances created through each of these calls, are uniquely represented by elements in the predefined set